 - It’s cost-effective .
 Of course, free online advertising is the ultimate bang for your buck.
 But even paid online advertising is incredibly cost-effective.
 Consider SEO, which often involves making relatively simple changes to your blog posts, webpages, and social media pages.
 These changes require far fewer resources than having a sales team pursue new customers through cold calls -- 61% less costly than cold calling, to be exact.

 Conduct a competitive analysis to assess your industry and business landscape.
 Look at similar businesses online to assess their strategy.
 Make note of what seems to work (ad copy, images, CTA, etc.) and where they fall short.

 Pay per click (PPC)

-PPC (also known cost per click or “CPC”) are ads that are paid when someone actually clicks on the link.
-You don’t pay if your ads are unseen or if ad is seen but no action is taken.
-PPC adds can include text and images.
+PPC (also known as cost per click or “CPC”) are ads that are paid when someone actually clicks on the link.
+You don’t pay if your ads are unseen or if an ad is seen but no action is taken.
+PPC ads can include text and images.
 The price that you pay per click is determined by marketplace keyword value.

 CPA and Revshare